-LBMA-i has been delivered to meet LBMA’s requirement for a cost-effective service that improves transparency and demonstrates liquidity in the global OTC precious metals market.
+The publication of the Trade Reporting data through LBMA-i meets LBMA’s requirement to improve transparency and demonstrates liquidity in the global OTC precious metals market.

-Not only will the true size of the market be known for the first time but the data collected will help form LBMA’s dialogue with regulators on matters such as Basle III’s Net Stable Funding Ratio.
+Not only does it tell us the true size of the market for the first time but the data will help form LBMA’s dialogue with regulators on matters such as Basel III’s Net Stable Funding Ratio.

-Managed by Simplitium, in partnership with Autilla, the service collates anonymous and aggregated Trade Reporting data from LBMA members in Loco London and Loco Zurich metal.
+Managed by Simplitium, the service collates anonymous and aggregated Trade Reporting data from LBMA members in the Loco London and Loco Zurich markets.

 The development of LBMA-i has its roots in the Fair and Effective Markets Review (FEMR), which was a comprehensive and forward-looking assessment of the way fixed income, currency and commodity (FICC) markets operate.
 It was led by the Bank of England, and co-chaired by the FCA and HM Treasury.
 The three organisations published the final report of the review, including findings and recommendations, on 10 June 2015.